wp-plugins/social-login-sharing-buttons-with-analytics-by-soclever/readme.txt

 ﻿=== Social Login & Sharing buttons with Analytics By SoClever ===
 Contributors: Socleversocial
-Tags: facebook login, facebook connect, login buttons, social login, twitter login, google+ login, login with facebook Requires at least: 3.0.1
+Tags: facebook login, facebook connect, login buttons, social login, twitter login, google+ login, login with facebook, share bar, like bar, share buttons, facebook, whatsapp, twitter, google, linkedin, SoClever, Simple share buttons, share icons, Simple share buttons adder
+Requires at least: 3.0.1
 Tested up to: 4.1
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This module enables Social Login (Facebook and more), User Profile Data & Social Analytics on your site
+This module enables Social Login (Facebook and more) social sharing with detail User Profile Data & Social Analytics on your site

 == Description ==

-= Social Login & Social Sharing with Analytics By SoClever =
+= Social Login & Sharing buttons with Analytics By SoClever =

 SoClevers provides FREE social login tools to help increase conversions, registration rates, increase comments by allowing easier registrations.
 Our Plugin works with Facebook, Google+ LinkedIn, PayPal, Yahoo! & Instagram.
 Our JavaScript is asynchronous ensuring fast load time, and it is also dynamic so you can A-B test from our dashboard without needing to re-code.

+SoClever social sharing use Industry leading Asynchronous JavaScript for fasted load speed, not affecting site speed what so ever.

+Customizable designs, size, position and shape.
+Select ours or load your own logo designs.

 Our social login icons are 100% customizable, size, shape and colour.
 Select ours or load your own logo icon designs.